the-draupnir-project/Draupnir/README.md

 worry too much about following the guidance to the letter.
 And keep that in mind throughout.

-Draupnir is a TypeScript project that depends on the labour of a handful of developers, testers and users.
-The code base is in relatively good shape, and if you would like to contribute or gain an understanding of the workings of Draupnir, please read our [context document](./docs/context.md).

-Once you have done that, go ahead and read our [contributing document](./CONTRIBUTING.md)

 ### Development and testing with mx-tester

 WARNING: mx-tester is currently work in progress, but it can still save you some time and is better than struggling with nothing.